 The partnership brought the launch of Next Gen Stats in 2015.
 The company used sensors in players’ equipment to track where they are on the field.
 Fans received access to these new statistics at any time on their NFL apps across several platforms.
-Microsoft even designed an app for the Xbox One and Windows 10 that allows fans to track all NFL action while watching a game on TV.
+Microsoft even designed an app that allows fans to track all NFL action while watching a game on TV.

 Microsoft’s partnership showcases its wide variety of technology products.
 By partnering with the NFL, Microsoft gains a constant and innovative presence in some of the most-watched television of the year.

 MLB and Snapchat

 Much of the talk about baseball these days surrounds its lack of popularity among youth.
 However, Major League Baseball’s partnership with the mobile social media app Snapchat is clearly a play to reverse that trend.

 The MLB uses the Snapchat stories feature to bring together videos and photos of MLB fans at ballparks across the country each week.
 These stories are visible to all of Snapchat’s 190 million daily users.
 “We live in a world now where tens of thousands of fans have a phone and a camera, and they’re sharing moments they care about,” said Ben Schwerin, director of partnerships at Snapchat.

 In 2016, Snapchat expanded the deal allowing players to stream live video from the dugout and more during spring training using a selfie stick they call a “SnapBat.”
 This gave Snapchat users a backstage look at the MLB.